Key Takeaway

 Expert Tip: Conduct a Sleep and Stress Audit

 Two of the most overlooked factors in weight loss plateaus are sleep and stress.
 Poor sleep disrupts hunger hormones, increases cravings for high-calorie foods, and impairs insulin sensitivity.
-Chronic stress elevates cortisol, which promotes fat storage and water retention.
+Chronic stress improves cortisol, which promotes fat storage and water retention.

 During a plateau, conduct an honest audit of both: